josanabr/ilsci/provisioning/vagrant/README.md

 # Vagrant

-**Vagrant** is a tool used to create rapidly virtual machines for some virtualization tools such as VirtualBox and VMware.
-In addition, Vagrant is also able to create virtual machine  (VM) instances which run in EC2.
+**Vagrant** is a tool used to create rapidly virtual machines(VMs) for some virtualization tools such as VirtualBox and VMware.
+In addition, Vagrant is also able to create VM instances which run in EC2.

 Vagrant is a CLI tool which provides a set of sub-commands which are used to manage and interact with VMs.
 You can find more about these sub-commands running the following command.